DevExpress-Examples/asp-net-mvc-grid-upload-excel-file-using-upload-control-and-display-data-in-grid/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t449148/)**
 <!-- run online end -->

-This example demonstrates how to use an upload control to upload an excel file to the server and handle the control's `FileUploadComplete` event to display the file's data in the grid.
+This example demonstrates how to use an upload control to upload an Excel file to the server and handle the control's `FileUploadComplete` event to display the file's data in the grid.

 ## Overview

-Create an upload control, specify its `CallbackRouteValues` action, and call the [GetUploadedFiles](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.UploadControlExtension.GetUploadedFiles.overloads) method to upload an excel file.
+Create an upload control, specify its `CallbackRouteValues` action, and call the [GetUploadedFiles](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.UploadControlExtension.GetUploadedFiles.overloads) method to upload an Excel file.
 Save the file's path and use the `e.CallbackData` argument property to pass the path to the client.

 ```cs
 public class HomeController : Controller {